 Making a diagnosis is not so hard as the disease shows itself over a few months.
 Only an expert can tell after complete examination and check-up.
 Blood tests also help identify rheumatoid arthritis factor, which is present in almost 80 percent of people suffering from rheumatoid.

 There are certain factors that increase the chances of developing rheumatoid arthritis.
 These are age (25 to 45), gender (three-quarter patients are female), family history of rheumatoid arthritis, ethnicity (Americans, Caucasians have a higher risk) and obesity.

 Rest and occupational therapy are also effective.
-Drugs are also available that include NSAIDs (non-steroidal anti-inflammatory drugs) to treat inflammation but these have side effects.
+Drugs are also available including NSAIDs (non-steroidal anti-inflammatory drugs) to treat inflammation although these have side effects.

-Corticosteroids are also used that suppress immune reaction.
+Corticosteroids are also used to suppress immune reaction.
 DMARDs (disease modifying anti-rheumatic drugs) slow down the progress of the disease but they can bring about serious side effects.

 CBD for Arthritis: CBD Oil as a Treatment?

 CBD oil has shown lots of improvement in the treatment of arthritis.
-According to research, cannabidiol helps reduce pain and inflammation caused by arthritis of all types like rheumatoid arthritis, gout, osteoarthritis, psoriatic arthritis and other types of inflammatory joint conditions.
+According to research, cannabidiol helps reduce the pain and inflammation caused by arthritis of all types such as rheumatoid arthritis, gout, osteoarthritis, psoriatic arthritis and other types of inflammatory joint conditions.

 Cannabidiol (CBD) is a compound (Cannabinoid) that is found in all Cannabis species of this genus of plants.
 So it is present in countless Hemp and Cannabis Strains.